bob85670/A-Simple-Shell-Program/README.md

 # A Simple Shell Program
-This is a interactive shell program in C.
+This is an interactive shell program in C.
 This has following features:
 - Process creation and execution - foreground
 - Process creation and execution - use of '|'